-Figure 10 shows the annual cost of customer participation under the current arrangements for those customers on bill smoothing or delayed payment arrangements, payment plans (excluding hardship), as well as those deemed to be hardship customers over the forecast horizon 2018 to 2027.
+Figure 4-2 shows the annual cost of customer participation under the current arrangements for those customers on bill smoothing or delayed payment arrangements, payment plans (excluding hardship), as well as those deemed to be hardship customers over the forecast horizon 2018 to 2028.

-New hardship customers represent an average of only 19% of the total customers receiving assistance, however, they contribute approximately 46% of the total customer participation costs each year under the current arrangements.
-Costs for these customers range from \$0.88m to \$1.3m per annum, or \$8.3m in NPV terms.
-This is driven by the significant interaction these customers are forecast to have with their retailer - on average 213 minutes, and the current requirement for these customers to provide detailed financial information to their retailer.
+New hardship customers represent an average of 13% of the total customers receiving assistance, however, they contribute approximately 49% of the total customer participation costs each year under the current arrangements.
+Costs for these customers range from \$0.0.41 (year 1 - partial year) to \$1.48m per annum, or \$11m in NPV terms.
+This is driven by the significant interaction these customers are forecast to have with their retailer - on average 213 minutes total, and the current requirement for these customers to provide detailed financial information to their retailer.